ajayadarsh/traffic-accident-severity-classification/README.md

 - Random Forest
 - Gradient Boosting

-The full analysis, experiments and results can be found in 'traffic_accident_classification.ipynb'.
+The full analysis, experiments and results can be found in `traffic_accident_classification.ipynb`.